scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

 ## Check installation

-Go on the bastion and execute the following command to ensure you can interact with the Kubernetes cluster.
+You can login to the bastion and check if the installation worked well as follows.

 ```console
 [centos@bastion-1 ~]$ kubectl get node